Is Christian Super a complying superannuation fund?

 What is a work test and why does Christian Super need it?

-It is a test to determine if the member is eligible to receive certain contributions.
-It is part of the Government regulations known as the SIS act.
+The work test is used to determine if a member is eligible to receive certain contributions.
+It is part of the Government regulations known as the SIS Act.
+You can advise Christian Super that your employee meets the work test via Employer Access.
+Alternatively, your employee can complete an Employment Questionnaire.